CIMA

 Governance structure

-CIMA is an initiative of the National Endowment for Democracy (NED).
+CIMA is an initiative of the National Endowment for Democracy (NED)arrow-up-right.

 CIMA works with a broad range of funders, media development and journalism support groups, including many GFMD members.
 CIMA is a member of GFMD and IAMRC.
 IAMRC are a partner of GFMD.